What the Election Could Mean for Student Loan Forgiveness: Harris vs Trump

 Trump stands firmly in opposition to student loan forgiveness.
 If he becomes president, his efforts will likely be focused towards getting student loan forgiveness programs enacted by the Biden administration repealed or restricted.

-During Trump's presidency, he proposed significant cuts to student aid programs, and called for the elimination of Public Service Loan Forgiveness (PSLF), Federal Supplemental Educational Opportunity Grant (FSEOG) programs and subsidized federal student loans.
+During Trump's presidency, he proposed significant cuts to student aid programs and called for eliminating Public Service Loan Forgiveness (PSLF), Federal Supplemental Educational Opportunity Grant (FSEOG) programs and subsidized federal student loans.

 And while Trump has made no statements regarding his specific plans to revoke student loan forgiveness initiatives if elected president, he is very vocal about how he views these initiatives.
 He has referred to Biden’s plans to cancel student loan debt as "not legal" and “vile.”

-"He got rebuked, and then he did it again,” Trump stated at one of his rallies back in June, referring to the Biden administration's 2023 attempt at widespread student loan forgiveness that was shut down by the Supreme Court.
-“It’s going to get rebuked again even moreso.”
+"He got rebuked, and then he did it again,” Trump stated at one of his rallies back in June, referring to the Biden administration's 2023 attempt at widespread student loan forgiveness that the Supreme Court shut down.
+“It’s going to get rebuked again even more so.”

 In the September 10th presidential debate with Kamala Harris, Trump stated, as per Politico: "They didn't even come close to getting student loans.
 They taunted young people and a lot of other people that had loans, they can never get this approved.”